Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

 - the database directory is ``/var/lib/concordium-mainnet`` instead of ``/var/lib/concordium-testnet``

-Logs of the mainnet node can be retrieved by running
+To retrieve mainnet node logs run:

 .. code-block:: console